white-seolpyo/seolpyo-mplchart/README.md

 \* CONFIG: mc.DEFAULTCONFIG(OnlyChart, CursorChart) 또는 mc.SLIDERCONFIG(SliderChart)

-#### wartermark
+#### watermark

 Watermark text displayed at the center of the chart.
-If if not self.wartermark evaluates to true, the watermark will not be rendered.
+If if not self.watermark evaluates to true, the watermark will not be rendered.

 #### candle\_on\_ma